bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BackboardType_2AeuY0f$T5tOa37WsvTOTr/Documentation.md

-The type of the signal frame backboard.
+The type of the backboard of the signal frame.